DeepLabCutAIResidency/DeepLabCut2023version/docs/recipes/pose_cfg_file_breakdown.md

 <a id="scale_jitter"></a>
 ### 3.2.1 `scale_jitter_lo` and `scale_jitter_up`
 *Scale jittering* resizes an image within a given resize range.
-This allows the model to learn from different sizes of objects in the scene, therefore increasing its robustness to generalize especially on newer scenes or object sizes.
+This allows the model to learn from different sizes of objects in the scene, therefore increasing its robustness to generalize, especially on newer scenes or object sizes.

 The image below, retrieved from [3](#ref3), illustrates the difference between two scale jittering methods.